 Born-Again Pagan.
 Pagans have gotten a bum rap.
 The worship of nature is our oldest spiritual impulse, and these days, it might be just what we need to save our planet from ourselves.
 Steve talks and sings about the Wiccan and Native American paths, and how he found out he was a Born-Again Pagan.
 Learn about the real old-time religion, and help God get in touch with His feminine side.

 For Pete’s Sake: The Life and Songs of Pete Seeger.
-For 94 eventful years, Seeger was the dean of American folksingers and a great American story of artistic courage.
+Seeger is the dean of American folksingers and a great American story of artistic courage.
 Steve tells stories of Seeger’s career, his personal encounters with Seeger and, of course, plays his glorious songs.
 “If I Had a Hammer,” “Where Have All the Flowers Gone?” and “Waist Deep in the Big Muddy” were part of the soundtrack of the ‘Sixties, but they speak just as eloquently to the tragedies and struggles of our current decade.
 Come prepared to sing along.

 What If Dog Was One Of Us?
 At the age of 50, Steve showed how old dogs can learn new tricks, by adopting a young dog: Molly, a stray golden retriever puppy with big brown eyes and a bad case of mange.
 Little did he know that raising her would turn into a spiritual journey, from his first experience at being a parent to the mysteries of communication between human and non-human intelligence and a fresh understanding of love.